Jalez/react-state-history/README.md

 - **Integration example**: [React Flow Integration](https://codesandbox.io/p/sandbox/react-flow-history-lqgwc8)

+## What's New in v0.1.9

+- **Enhanced Asymmetric Operations**: Now supports different parameter types for execute vs undo operations, allowing for more efficient state management with collections.
+- **Improved Example**: Updated the asymmetric operations example to demonstrate different parameter types (full object for add, ID for remove).

 ## What's New in v0.1.8

 - **Asymmetric Operations**: Added support for different functions for execute vs undo operations, perfect for non-idempotent operations like adding/removing items from collections.